Rhon psion: KAB Rating

 The term KAB Rating stands for Kyle Afferent Body Rating, and is also called "Kyle Rating".
 It refers to the strength of a psion's empathic and telepathic abilities and is measured on a scale from 0 to 10, based on a logarithmic inverse of how many people it would take to find an individual with a given mental strength.
 Most humans rate between 0 and 2 on this scale, which denotes absent or marginal empathic and telepathic abilities.
 A three or higher indicates an empath; a six denotes a telepath.

 There is also a group of psions who have a rating too high to be measured numerically.
 Those are called "Rhon".
 They are extremely rare and to be born Rhon a child must get the full set of psion genes from both parents.
 In practice, the term Rhon refers to members of Ruby Dynasty, the ruling family of Skolian Empire, as Rhon not related to them are not known.

-The Rhon project
+The Rhon project and Rise of Aristos

-The Rhon project was instigated to genetically engineer extremely powerful psions.
-The project was led by the prominent geneticist Hezahr Rhon.
-The initial project of Dr. Rhon was actually undertaken to prevent the suffering of psions by attempting to modify their brains so they wouldn't receive the pain of others.
-The attempt took a nightmarish turn for worse, spawning a race of human beings whose Kyle organs are hardwired to interpret pain signals from normal telepaths as orgasmic pleasure called "transcendence".
-When he realized what his creations were, Dr. Rhon wanted to destroy them, but they murdered him first and destroyed his work.
+The Rhon Project was instigated to genetically engineer extremely powerful psions.
+The project was led by the prominent geneticist, Hezahr Rhon.
+The initial project of Dr. Rhon was undertaken to prevent the suffering of psions by attempting to prevent them from receiving the pain of others.
+The project failed and spawned instead modified Kyle organs to interpret pain signals from psions as orgasmic pleasure called "transcendence".
+Upon discovering his mistake, Dr. Rhon attempted to destroy his patients but they murdered him first and destroyed his work.